ABridoux/scout/README.md

 Thanks also to the team at Apple behind the [ArgumentParser](https://github.com/apple/swift-argument-parser) library.
 They have done an incredible work to make command line tools in Swift easy to implement.

-Finally, thanks to [Thijs Xhaflaire](https://github.com/txhaflaire/) and [Armin Briegel](https://github.com/scriptingosx) for your ideas and your helpful feedback.
+Finally, thanks to [Thijs Xhaflaire](https://github.com/txhaflaire/) and [Armin Briegel](https://github.com/scriptingosx) for their ideas and helpful feedback.

 ### References
 Font used for the logo: Ver Army by [Damien Gosset](http://sweeep.fr/cv/index.php?c=fonts).